JohanLassen/cXCMS/README.md

   cXCMS::cFindChromPeaksStep1(input = input, output = output, cwp = cwp)
 }
-#> Warning in cXCMS::cFindChromPeaksStep1(input = input, output = output, cwp = cwp): No groups provided (Experimental groups).
-Using random group assignment
-#> Warning in .local(object, param, ...): Your data appears to be not centroided!
-#> CentWave works best on data in centroid mode.
-#> Warning in cXCMS::cFindChromPeaksStep1(input = input, output = output, cwp = cwp): No groups provided (Experimental groups).
-Using random group assignment
-#> Warning in .local(object, param, ...): Your data appears to be not centroided!
-#> CentWave works best on data in centroid mode.
 ```

 ## 4. Merging peak picked files prior to peak grouping